Email Alert Scam

 OPTION ONE

-First, check the “From” email address to assess whether it is real.
-This is not the same as the “From” name, which can easily be manipulated.
-In the case above, the email said From Amazon, but the email came from [email protected]. @gmail.com is not Amazon.
+First, check the "From" email address to assess whether it is real.
+This is not the same as the "From" name, which can easily be manipulated.
+In the case above, the email said From Amazon, but the email came from amazonpurchase@gmail.com. @gmail.com is not Amazon.
 However, some email phishing is more sophisticated than others.

 For example, some time back like this: onlinebanking@ealerts.bankofamerica.com.